 Pell Grant won’t change but would come with a bonus

 Higher credits mean higher tuition.
 Higher credits would indirectly mean more loans for low-income students.
-Granting enrollment for full-time enrollment is a good thing.
-But if the student debt levels are increased then the negative impact of it would outweigh the benefits.
+Granting students for full-time enrollment is a good thing.
+But if the student debt levels increase, then the negative impact of it would outweigh the benefits.

 Larger loans are granted for undergraduates but are limited for graduates and parents

 An increase in graduate federal loan limits, that is a rise from $5,500 to $7,500 are seen by dependent undergraduate borrowers.
 As opposed to the current limit, graduate loans will see their limits set at $28,500.
 The loan would be set at a flat rate of $12,500, for parents, which is a cost of attendance wherever their child attends the college.
 The proposed limits can increase the likelihood of taking out additional loans from a private lender, to cover the unmet need.